-The Digital Humanities and Literary Cognition (DHLC) lab is an interdisciplinary center for research, teaching, and learning that provides a space for collaborative and creative projects on topics such as literary neuroscience, the history of cognition and media, and theories of knowledge production in the digital age.
+The Digital Humanities and Literary Cognition (DHLC) lab is an interdisciplinary center for research, teaching, and learning that provides a space for collaborative and creative projects in fields such as literary neuroscience, the history mind, and digital humanities.

 We have three ongoing projects currently underway, each focusing on a different kind of literature or art form:

 Jane Austen and the Neuroscience of Reading and Attention

 Collaborative Research: The Role of Narrative in Music Perception